 In our recent research into public attitudes to littering, almost 7 out of 10 people rated dog fouling as the item on our streets, parks and beaches that bothered them most.
-And, with around 9 million dogs in the UK, producing over 1,000 tonnes of excrement per day, it’s easy to see why we have a problem.
+And, with around 820,000 dogs in Scotland, producing over 100,000+ tonnes of excrement per year, it’s easy to see why we have a problem.

 Not cleaning up after your dog is also illegal as a result of The Dog Fouling (Scotland) Act 2003.
 In 2016 the fixed penalty for leaving dog fouling was increased to £80, and can in some cases lead to conviction and a fine of up to £500.

 In addition to being a nuisance to pedestrians and walkers, dog fouling can also be dangerous to people’s health.
 The biggest risk is an infection from the roundworm which spreads toxocariasis, symptoms of which include dizziness and nausea, but in worse cases, eye damage and seizures.

 What you can do:

 - Follow the golden rules: Grab it, bag it, bin it.
 Any bin will do.